 Department of Homeland Security | Army National Guard

 The PenFed Foundation is dedicated to assist the men and women and their immediate families in the Department of Defense and Homeland Security.
 This includes both uniform and non-uniform personnel.
 Our Military Heroes program provides support to those wounded in the war against terrorism.
 Given the large numbers of wounded and the long-term nature of their challenges, the government faces budget and logistical problems in meeting their needs.
 That’s where the foundation steps in to help.

 Military personnel and their families face financial stress due to relatively low pay, extended deployments and combat injuries.
 Payday lenders target those in the military because they have regular paychecks and must pay their bills or risk losing their security clearances.
 The Asset Recovery Kit (ARK) gives no-interest emergency cash loans and free professional counseling to help solve money problems.

-Military families deserve their piece of the American Dream.
-They often cannot purchase a home the cornerstone of this dream because of the high cost of housing.
-Dream Makers is a grant program which assists first-time home buyers of modest means who are in the service of our country’s national security.
+Military families deserve their piece of the American dream.
+They often cannot purchase a home, which is the cornerstone of this dream, because of the high cost of housing.
+The Dream Makers program assists eligible first-time home buyers of modest means who are in the service of our country’s national security.